0-hack/DefenderMind/readme.md

 ## Quick Start with Docker

-The easiest way to run Defender Zone is using Docker Compose, which handles all dependencies automatically.
+The easiest way to run Defender Mind is using Docker Compose, which handles all dependencies automatically.

 ### Prerequisites